UEBT standard revision 2025

 Timeline for the consultation

-As defined in UEBT’s standards development procedure, one round of stakeholder consultation input will be held since this is a revision of an existing standard and not the development of a new standard.
-This round of input will last 45 days and start in May 2025.
+As defined in UEBT’s standards development procedure, at least one round of stakeholder consultation input will be held.
+This round of input will end on 31 August 2025.
 The standard revision should be finalised by the end of 2025.

 All comments will be considered carefully.
 A summary of comments and how they were addressed will be provided after the consultation period ends.